joemalatesta/Sample-lesson-Functions/master/functions.md

 _After this lesson students will be able to:_

-1. Explain why we use Functions
-1. What are the benefits of Functions
+1. Why do we use Functions, and what are the benefits of them
-1. How to Define a Function
+1. How to Declare a Function
 1. How to Invoke a Function
-1. Write a function with a parameter
-1. Explain parameters and arguments and how they are used in functions
-1. Write a function with multiple parameters

 ## Setup